scala/docs.scala-lang/_overviews/scala3-book/fun-hofs.md

+{% comment %}
+NOTE: (A low-priority issue): The next several sections can be condensed.
+{% endcomment %}

-## Writing methods that take functions as parameters
+## Writing methods that take function parameters

 Given that background, let’s start writing methods that take functions as input parameters.